What is GCSE Computer Science?

 Mr T. Mayer

-In the video below, Mr Mayer, Subject Leader of Computer Science explains the different topics you will study on the GCSE Computer Science course:
+The video below explains the different topics you will study on the GCSE Computer Science course:

 Computer Systems – This part of the course goes through how the internal parts of a computer work.
 You will also get a chance to learn about networking, security and issues relating to the use of computing in society.

 Computational thinking, algorithms and programming – In this part of the course, you will be asked to write and understand algorithms.
 You will also learn different programming techniques and how to apply them.

 You will need access to a desktop or laptop computer, and internet access is preferable.
 Teaching and learning methods include teacher directed guidance and directed independent study via Google Classrooms.

 |A Computer Systems exam||50% of total GCSE grade|

 |A Computational Thinking, Algorithms and Programming exam||50% of total GCSE grade|

 Coursework consolidation sessions will be provided after school and there are resources available from Google Classrooms.